 Buy-to-let property: diversification, income – and mistakes to avoid

-Following a turbulent period for financial markets in 2022 and amid continuing uncertainty over global economic prospects, the stability of property as an asset has found renewed appeal among investors.
-Rental property has become increasingly attractive as a source of income and long term capital growth within a portfolio.
-Still, there are pitfalls for the unwary that should not be glossed over.
+Amid repeated turbulence in financial markets over the past few years and continuing uncertainty over global economic prospects, the stability of residential property as an asset is enjoying renewed appeal among investors.
+Rental property has become increasingly attractive as a source of income and long-term capital growth within a portfolio.
+Still, there are potential pitfalls that should not be ignored.

-The residential property market in Luxembourg has enjoyed heady growth over the past decade, with home prices increasing by 131% between the beginning of 2010 and the first quarter of 2022, according to Eurostat.
-Since then, however, inflation, rising interest rates and the impact of war in Ukraine have taken their toll on economic activity and investor confidence, leading to a drop in real estate prices.
-In 2023 Luxembourg house prices fell by an average of 7.6% compared to 2022, while the price of apartments declined by 6.6%.
+The residential property market in Luxembourg has enjoyed heady growth over the past 15 years, with home prices increasing by 131% between the beginning of 2010 and the first quarter of 2022, according to Eurostat.
+Since then, however, inflation, higher interest rates and the economic fallout of war in Ukraine have taken their toll on economic activity and investor confidence, and on real estate prices.
+During the 12 months to the end of September 2024, Luxembourg house prices fell by an average of 2.4%, while the price of apartments declined by 5.3%, according to online real estate portal atHome.lu.

 Strong demand for short-term accommodation

 Against this backdrop, it is easy to see why property continues to appeal.
-Investors can bank the rental income and historically have been able to rely on consistent capital growth long into the future.
-It can also represent for many people a cheaper way to access Luxembourg’s extremely expensive property market than buying a family home.
+Investors can bank the rental income and historically have been able to rely on consistent capital growth far into the future.
+It can also represent for many people a cheaper way to benefit from Luxembourg’s extremely expensive property market than buying a family home.

 Illiquidity, and the interest rate conundrum

 However, there are also drawbacks to real estate investment in general and buy-to-let property in particular.
 The property sector is not immune to the economic factors that affect bond and equity markets.
-Rising interest rates make mortgage loans less affordable, and the impact of higher repayment costs have already contributed to the reversal of property price growth in 2022 and 2023.
+Rising interest rates make mortgage loans less affordable, and the impact of higher repayment costs have already contributed to the reversal of property price growth between 2022 and 2024.

 There is no guarantee that home prices will continue to rise just because they have proved extremely buoyant in the past.
-The decade more or less book-ended by the global financial crisis and the Covid-19 pandemic was particularly conducive to property investment because of the period’s exceptionally low interest rates – which now seem to be history.
-And there is no guarantee that rental prices will keep pace with the cost of property; they rose by less than 20% between the beginning of 2010 and the first quarter of 2022.
+The decade more or less book-ended by the global financial crisis and the Covid-19 pandemic was particularly conducive to property investment because of the period’s exceptionally low interest rates – which are unlikely to return in the foreseeable future.
+And while rental prices might be buoyant at the moment, there is no guarantee that they will keep pace with the cost of property; rents rose by less than 20% between the beginning of 2010 and the first quarter of 2022.

-Real estate is by nature illiquid, so buy-to-let property should be considered as a long-term investment.
+Real estate is by nature illiquid, so buy-to-let property should be considered a long-term investment.

-Real estate is by nature illiquid, so buy-to-let property should be considered as a long-term investment.
-It can take months to sell a property, so it’s not an ideal use of capital that may be needed in a hurry.
-Transactions also entail significant upfront outlays, including a registration levy and notary’s fees, as well as the cost of arranging a loan, and potentially the need for refurbishment to bring the property up to a lettable standard.
+Real estate is by nature illiquid, so buy-to-let property should be considered a long-term investment.
+It can take months to sell a property, so it’s not an ideal destination for capital that may be needed in a hurry.
+Transactions also entail significant upfront expenditure, including a registration levy and notary’s fees, as well as the cost of arranging a loan, and potentially the need for refurbishment to bring the property up to a lettable standard.

 It is also important to consider tax.
-Rental income will probable be charged at a taxpayer’s marginal rate – the highest level of tax they pay.
-While expenses including maintenance and repairs, interest payments, amortisation and management fees can be deducted, it still leaves a significant portion of income to be taxed.
-In addition, buy-to-let investors who sell the property may well be liable to pay capital gains tax on any profit.
+Rental income may be charged at a taxpayer’s marginal rate – the highest level of tax they pay.
+While expenses including maintenance and repairs, interest payments, amortisation and management fees can be deducted from profit, it still leaves a significant portion of income to be taxed.
+In addition, buy-to-let investors who sell the property may be liable to pay capital gains tax on any profit.
+A taxpayer’s principal residence is free from capital gains tax in Luxembourg, but gains from other property are normally taxed at 21% (plus a 1.4% dependency insurance levy), if it has been held off at least two years.

 Know your market